Sliding Window Algorithm Code Template

 Note that the input s1

-and a string T
+and a target T

-that contains all characters of T
+that contains all characters from T

-and no other characters?
+with no extra characters?

 class Solution {